djreiss/lsst-dipole/README.md

 6. Current PSF dipole fit implementation may be able to be sped up:
    * Multiple vectorized calls in DipoleAlgorithms.cc -- PsfDipoleFlux::chi2
    * chi2 uses PSF image vs. using analytic kernel function
+   * some calculations are computed each time during minimization (in `chi2` function) that can be moved outside (not sure if these calc's are really expensive though).
    * optimization spends much time floating around minimum - possible earlier cut-off (also see point above, that may fix it)
    * improve starting parameters for optimization -- e.g. starting